TEEDEElk/f1-race-replay/README.md

 Please see [roadmap.md](./roadmap.md) for planned features and project vision.

-# Known Issues
+## Known Issues

-- The leaderboard appears to be inaccurate for the first few corners of the race.
+The leaderboard appears to be inaccurate for the first few corners of the race.
 The leaderboard is also temporarily affected by a driver going in the pits.
-At the end of the race the leadeboard is sometimes affected by the drivers final x,y positions being further ahead than other drivers.
-These issues are known issues caused by innacuracies in the telemetry and being worked on for future releases.
-Its likely that these issues will be fixed in stages as improving the leaderboard accuracy is a complex task.
+At the end of the race the leaderboard is sometimes affected by the drivers final x,y positions being further ahead than other drivers.
+These issues are known issues caused by inaccuracies in the telemetry and being worked on for future releases.
+It's likely that these issues will be fixed in stages as improving the leaderboard accuracy is a complex task.

 ## 📝 License